reireynoso/block-flix-lab/README.md

 * When Cart is clicked, the `CartContainer` component should render with only the items that were added to the cart.
 A "Place Order" button is rendered, when clicked, should empty the items in the cart and add the order with items to the list of orders.

-* If nothing is on the cart, we should not be able to place an order.
+* If no item is in the cart, we should not be able to place an order. (either the "Place Order" button does not appear, is disabled, or an alert can occur)

 * In the `CartContainer`, the `CartCard` generated should have a button with the text "Remove from Cart".
 When this button is clicked, it should remove the specific item from the cart.